The Complexity of Relating Quantum Channels to Master Equations: Introduction

-Thus the results of this work have a surprising implication for physics: no matter how much measurement data we might gather about the behaviour of a physical system, deducing its underlying Markovian dynamical equations---if the dynamics can be traced back to such a process---is fundamentally an intractable problem.
+Thus the results of this work have a surprising implication for physics: no matter how much measurement data we might gather about the behaviour of a physical system, deducing its underlying Markovian dynamical equations---if the dynamics can be traced back to such a process---is fundamentally an intractable problem (assuming P$\neq$NP).
+Indeed, already deciding whether or not the Markov approximation is a reasonable one given the experimental data is intractable.
 And this extends to various closely related physical problems, such as finding the dynamical equation that best approximates the data, or testing a dynamical model against experimental data.

 Given their importance to physics, it is not surprising that numerous heuristic numerical techniques have been applied to tackle the Markovianity and embedding problems~\cite{Cory,Cory2,Howard2,Weinstein,Lidar}.
 But these methods give no guarantee of finding the correct answer, or even any indication as to whether the correct answer has been found.
-One implication of the results of this work is that any such technique must necessarily eventually fail in the general case (although for fixed physical problem dimension, they can of course be very valuable).
+One implication of the results of this work is that any such technique must necessarily fail in the general case (although for fixed physical problem dimension, they can of course prove valuable).
+The algorithm given in \cref{sec:fixed_dimension}, which we prove is efficient for fixed dimension, improves on previous methods in that it guarantees to give the correct answer.
+It can also be extended to provide a similarly rigorous \emph{measure} of the degree of Markovianity~\cite{markovianity}.

-Finally, it may be worth mentioning that at the interface between physics and computer science a new field seems to be emerging in the literature, sometimes referred to as ``Hamiltonian complexity''.
-There, questions of hardness take centre stage in approximating ground state energies of local Hamiltonians, as occur in condensed-matter physics \cite{QMA}.
-The question we address in this work, relating to the complexity of deciding a question about a \emph{dynamical} property of a physical system, is partly inspired by issues raised in the above context, posing as it does the question of ``Liouvillian complexity''.